cgfatuzzo/CGFblog/_posts/2020-03-01-DeppLearningMedicine.md

 <a name="myfootnote5">5</a> for those with a knack for medecine: c-Jun N-terminal kinase inhibitor SU3327.

-<a name="myfootnote6">6</a> halicin was found to be rapidly bactericidal against Mycobacterium tuberculosis and strains of Enterobacteriaceae that are resistant to carbapenems - a group of antibiotics that are considered the last resort for such infections.
-Halicin also cleared C difficile and multidrug-resistant Acinetobacter baumannii infections.
+<a name="myfootnote6">6</a> in patient samples, halicin was found to be rapidly bactericidal against Mycobacterium tuberculosis and strains of Enterobacteriaceae that are resistant to carbapenems - a group of antibiotics that are considered the last resort for such infections.
+Halicin also cleared C difficile and multidrug-resistant Acinetobacter baumannii infections in mice.